VoLTA: Vision-Language Transformer with Weakly-Supervised Local-Feature Alignment: Abstract

 \section{Abstract}

 Vision-language pre-training (VLP) has recently proven highly effective for various uni- and multi-modal downstream applications.
 However, most existing end-to-end VLP methods use high-resolution image-text-box data to perform well on fine-grained region-level tasks, such as object detection, segmentation, and referring expression comprehension.
 Unfortunately, such high-resolution images with accurate bounding box annotations are expensive to collect and use for supervision at scale.
-In this work, we propose \model\ (\textbf{V}isi\textbf{o}n-\textbf{L}anguage \textbf{T}ransformer with weakly-supervised local-feature \textbf{A}lignment), a new VLP paradigm that only utilizes image-caption data but achieves fine-grained region-level image understanding, eliminating the use of expensive box annotations. \model\ adopts graph optimal transport-based weakly-supervised alignment on local image patches and text tokens to germinate an \textit{explicit}, \textit{self-normalized}, and \textit{interpretable} low-level matching criterion.
+In this work, we propose \model\ (\textbf{V}isi\textbf{o}n-\textbf{L}anguage \textbf{T}ransformer with weakly-supervised local-feature \textbf{A}lignment), a new VLP paradigm that only utilizes image-caption data but achieves fine-grained region-level image understanding, eliminating the need for expensive box annotations. \model\ adopts graph optimal transport-based weakly-supervised alignment on local image patches and text tokens to germinate an \textit{explicit}, \textit{self-normalized}, and \textit{interpretable} low-level matching criterion.
 In addition, \model\ pushes multi-modal fusion deep into the uni-modal backbones during pre-training and removes fusion-specific transformer layers, further reducing memory requirements.
 Extensive experiments on a wide range of vision- and vision-language downstream tasks demonstrate the effectiveness of \model\ on fine-grained applications without compromising the coarse-grained downstream performance, often outperforming methods using significantly more caption and box annotations.
+Code and pre-trained model are available at \href{https://github.com/ShramanPramanick/VoLTA}{https://github.com/ShramanPramanick/VoLTA}. \thefootnote \thefootnote